alecmuffett/eotk/docs.d/HOW-TO-INSTALL.md

 # Proving Your Ownership To A Certificate Authority / Hardcoded Content

-## IMPORTANT: if all of your "proof" URLs have DIFFERENT pathnames?
+## IMPORTANT: if your "proof" URLs have DIFFERENT pathnames?

 Small amounts of plain-text page content may be embedded using small, fixed pathname strings; this is done using `ssl_proof_csv` and the